Improving Zero-Shot Action Recognition using Human Instruction with Text Description: Method

-One of the advantages of our model is that we can optimize it repeatedly without retraining it.
-For other models, if the accuracy is low, the dataset or parameters have to be adjusted, and then, the model is retrained, which consumes labor and time.
+One of the advantages of the proposed model is that we can optimize it repeatedly without retraining it.
+For other models, if the accuracy is low, the dataset or parameters have to be adjusted.
+Then, the model is retrained, which consumes labor and time.
 Furthermore, the retrained model is not necessarily better.
-Moreover, a user who does not know how to train the model using the software will not be able to optimize the model.
+Moreover, a user who does not know how to train the model using the software cannot optimize the model.
 The errors of the model will persist until a professional modifies the model.
-By contrast, with our model, users can analyze the results and then continuously optimize the model by adding a few text features to improve the accuracy of the model, without retraining the model.
-After modifying the features, the model improves immediately.
+Conversely, by using the proposed, users can analyze the results and continuously optimize the model by adding a few text features to improve its accuracy, without retraining it.
+After modifying the features, the model accuracy improves immediately.